International Commission for the piercing of the isthmus of Suez: Investigations in Egypt

 Five of the thirteen members met on 18 November 1855 in Alexandria, namely Messrs.
 Conrad, Renaud, Negrelli, McClean and Lieussou.
 Negrelli provided the soundings and the alignment of the canal which he had drawn up during his visit of 1847 and which corresponded to a large extent to the draft made by Linant and Mougel.
-During the next two days, the group examined the harbour and roads of Alexandria, and then went on to explore the bay of Suez during four days.
+During the next two days, the group examined the harbour and roads of Alexandria, and then went on to explore the bay of Suez over four days.

-Subsequently, they went north to Lake Timsah and the Wadi Tumilat to make boreholes and subsoil investigations and to examine the line of a canal across the Nile delta to Alexandria proposed by Jacques-Marie Le Père and by Paulin Talabot.
-The members of the group did not take long to consent that this proposition was not acceptable because of various technical and economical reasons.
+Subsequently, they went north to Lake Timsah and the Wadi Tumilat to undertake boreholes and subsoil investigations and to examine the line of a canal across the Nile delta to Alexandria proposed by Jacques-Marie Le Père and by Paulin Talabot.
+The members of the group did not take long to consent that this proposition was unacceptable for various technical and economical reasons.
 They then proceeded towards the Mediterranean, making further boreholes and investigations.
 On 31 December 1855, the group was taken on board the Egyptian frigate Le Nil and arrived in Alexandria on 2 January 1856.
-The discussion on further soundings made in the meantime by Mr. Larousse, a French navy hydrologist seconded to the commission, came to the conclusion that the entrance to the canal should be moved further to the west (to the place of the present Port Said) because of the deeper waters, even if this added 6 km to the length of the canal.
-In addition, the entrance should be protected by a 3.5 km long northern jetty and a 2.5 km long southern jetty and a lighthouse should be built.
+The discussion on further soundings made in the meantime by Mr. Larousse, a French navy hydrologist seconded to the commission, came to the conclusion that the entrance to the canal should be moved further to the west (at what is now Port Said) because of the deeper waters, even if this added 6 km to the length of the canal.
+In addition, it was proposed that the entrance should be protected by a 3.5 km long northern jetty and a 2.5 km long southern jetty, and that a lighthouse should be built.

-On 2 January 1856, a preliminary report was submitted to the Viceroy stating that a direct canal across the isthmus was the only reasonable alternative but that the details thereof would have to be set out in a final report yet to be elaborated on the basis of certain further investigations.
+On 2 January 1856, a preliminary report was submitted to the Viceroy stating that a direct canal across the isthmus was the only reasonable alternative, but that the details would have to be set out in a final report on the basis of further investigations.
 The viceroy then issued the second concession to De Lesseps.

 The commission's deliberations

 The complete commission convened again on 23 June 1856 in Paris (Rendel was excused, Negrelli and Montesino arrived the following day).
-During three days, the members discussed the result of the investigations in Egypt and all details of the future canal.
+Over three days, the members discussed the result of the investigations in Egypt and all details of the future canal.
 The unanimous vote was for a canal as suggested by Negrelli from the outset, i.e. a canal without locks, passing the lower level Bitter Lakes (to be flooded by the canal) without any dams or dikes.
-The canal should have a depth of 8 m and its width should be 100 m at water level and 64 m at the bottom, however, in a certain section only 80 m at water level and 44 m at the bottom.
+The canal should have a depth of 8 m and its width should be 100 metres at water level and 64 metres at the bottom, however, in a certain section only 80 m at water level and 44 m at the bottom.